Nicholas Hope

-Nicholas Hope is a British-born Australian actor, director and teacher of acting, most notable for his performance as the lead role in the 1993 film Bad Boy Bubby.
+Nicholas Hope (Manchester, 25 December 1958) is a British-born Australian actor, director, and teacher of acting.
+He became known for his performance as the lead role in the 1993 film Bad Boy Bubby, for which he won several awards.

 Early life and education

-Born in 1959, in Manchester, England, Hope's family emigrated to the steel and he was raised in shipbuilding town of Whyalla, South Australia.
-In 2010, he gained a PhD in Performance Studies at The University of Sydney.
-In 2014, he was teacher of direction and acting for Film, at the Sydney Film School, and was Head of Acting at the International Screen Academy, Sydney.
+Nicholas Hope was born in Manchester, England.
+His family emigrated to the steel and shipbuilding town of Whyalla in South Australia, where he grew up.

+In 2010, he earned a PhD in performance studies at the University of Sydney.

 Career

+Music

-Hope's first foray into live performance was as a bass player in a variety of rock bands around the in the 1970s and 1980s.
+Hope's first foray into live performance was as a bass player in a variety of rock bands in the 1970s and 1980s.